- 1 Top 6 Stage Pianos

 When you purchase your digital piano, you will be able to take advantage of various features.
 The more money you are willing to spend, the more flexibility you will have with choosing the features that you need.

 - Dual and Split Keyboard – you can sometimes split the keyboard in two so that a different instrument can be assigned to each side.
-Alternatively, dual mode allows the keyboard to be split so that two players can have their own section of the keyboard to play.
+Alternatively, the dual mode allows the keyboard to be split so that two players can have their own section of the keyboard to play.

 - Effects – Chorus, reverb and equalizer features allow you to add effects to your music.